nus-ncl/OctoBot/README.md

 ```

 ## Documentation
-Detailed documentation and more samples can be found on the (wiki page)[wiki].
+Detailed documentation and more samples can be found on the [wiki page](wiki).